RichardBradley/liquibase.github.com/quickstart.md

     Alternatively, Liquibase works directly with user provided database migrations.
 This can be helpful when:
 </p>
 <ul class="opg">
-    <li>Making changes that are not a part of the Liquibase object model.
-Changes that are custom or specific to a database – for example, Oracle Nested Tables – are not typically part of the Liquibase object model.</li>
+    <li>Making changes that are not Liquibase functions.
+Changes that are custom or specific to a database – for example, Oracle Nested Tables – are not typically Liquibase functions.</li>
     <li>Enabling developers highly proficient in SQL who strongly prefer working directly with SQL.
 It’s a common misconception that Liquibase only supports “XML database migrations”.
 The reality is that Liquibase can absolutely support plain SQL scripts!</li>
 </ul>
 <p class="callout">
-        Note: <strong>Liquibase Pro</strong> adds change types for defining procedural database code to the Liquibase object model.
-However, unlike other changes that are a part of the Liquibase object model, these procedural database code changes, such as “CREATE FUNCTION”, require database platform specific SQL (for example, on Oracle, the change would require PL/SQL).
-These new change types can be helpful in providing better visibility into database-specific changes from directly inspecting the changeLog.
+        Note: <strong>Liquibase Pro</strong> adds change types for defining procedural database code to Liquibase functions.
+However, unlike other changes that are Liquibase functions, these procedural database code changes, such as “CREATE FUNCTION”, require database platform specific SQL (for example, on Oracle, the change would require PL/SQL).
+These new change types can be helpful in providing better visibility into database-specific changes from directly inspecting the change log.
 </p>
 <br/>
 </div>